 Since our founding in 2008, our work has amplified our mission and our focus to help avert climate catastrophe by linking environmental, social, and economic challenges and opportunities.
 We have:

 - Organized a grassroots campaign to pressure Dynegy-Midwest Generation to move its coal ash out of the floodplain of Illinois’ only National Scenic River.
 Success!
 With grassroots pressure and enforcement acton, Dynegy is moving its ash.
 Work is ongoing, with the support of key stakeholders.
-Recent initiatives include organizing and holding a June 2018 People's Hearing to highlight the risks of leaving toxic coal ash in the river's floodplain.
-Please visit the ACT NOW menu tab for actions you can take to help stop Dynegy's plan to cap its pits, armor abutting river banks, and run, leaving a coal ash threat for future generations in Vermilion County.
+Initiatives include holding a June 2018 People's Hearing to highlight the risks of leaving toxic coal ash in the river's floodplain; pushing for a Section 401 Individual Permit (which required comprehensive review of the project); organizing for the water quality hearing held March, 2020; and coordinator with agencies, including the Illinois EPA; Illinois DNR; National Park Service; and U.S. Army Corps of Engineers.

 - Worked as part of a 10-person team created by the RE-AMP Network to develop strategies for reducing greenhouse gas emissions and creating carbon sinks in the Midwest via regenerative agriculture.
 Ongoing.

 - Created a working group of the Illinois Clean Energy Jobs Downstate Caucus that focuses on Natural Climate Solutions and links to the newly-formed 30 x 30 statewide initiative.
 Ongoing.

 - Organized to pass the groundbreaking Illinois Clean Energy Jobs Act.
 This bill puts Illinois on a path to 100% renewable energy by 2050, boosting Illinois' economy along the way.
 The bill's jobs training and jobs creation programs will help workers and coal communities transition from fossil fuels, and build equity and wealth in communities of color.
 Ongoing.